 There's also the nearby 4,600-acre Mission Bay for watersports fans, where you can learn or practice your stand-up paddleboarding, wakeboarding, kitesurfing, and more.

 Mission Bay is also home to SeaWorld San Diego.

 Explore Point Loma

-Further south along the coast from Pacific Beach and Mission Bay is the Point Loma peninsula.
+The Point Loma peninsula is further south along the coast from Pacific Beach and Mission Bay.

-Home to lighthouses, tidal pools, and scenic views of the sunset, it's most easily accessible via car, though public buses can also get you there.
+Home to lighthouses, tidal pools, and scenic sunset views, it's most easily accessible via car, though public buses can also get you there.

 The nearby cottages house members of the Coast Guard, so you'll have to view the whole complex from afar.